Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 137. **Good things ahead!**
-- DAY: Tuesday, i woke up, went to the cathedral, went to brunch, ate a lot, went to see pa, made lentils and he had leftover rice
+- DAY: Wednesday, i woke up, went to the cathedral, went to brunch, ate a lot, went to see pa, made lentils and he had leftover rice

 gotta lock in in nsbe, hopefully